hhrhhr/LuaELEX/README.md

 rem Running the resulting batch-file convert.cmd
 ````

+After that, instead of 1983 pieces of original tiles gets only 540.

 To customize the output format, you need to edit the variable ````magick4```` and ````tile```` in ````tga_256_to_512_webp.lua````.